-Visit Chateau Amboise
+Visit the Chateau Amboise in Indre-et-Loire, Loire Valley

 The castle at Amboise was originally built for the strategic view it provided over the Loire River at an important crossing point - at that stage a ford, although there is now a bridge.